vatpac-technology/sops/docs/aerodromes/classc/Nowra.md

 ### Level Assignment
 The Standard Assignable Level from **NWA ADC** to **NWA TCU** is:

-a) The Lower of F130 or RFL for Aircraft assigned via Procedural or RNAV SID.

-### IFR Level Assignment
-Issue `F130` or `RFL`; whichever is lower, to aircraft cleared via an RNAV SID or aircraft with a wake turbulence category of medium or greater.
+Issue `F130` or `RFL`; whichever is lower, to aircraft cleared via an SID or aircraft with a wake turbulence category of medium or greater.
-Issue `F130` or `RFL`; whichever is lower, to jet aircraft not cleared via an RNAV SID regardless of wake turbulence category.
+Issue `F130` or `RFL`; whichever is lower, to jet aircraft not cleared via an SID regardless of wake turbulence category.
-Issue `A030` or `RFL`; whichever is lower, to aircraft not cleared via an RNAV SID with a wake turbulence category of light.
+Issue `A030` or `RFL`; whichever is lower, to aircraft not cleared via an SID with a wake turbulence category of light.
 Issue `A025` or `RFL`; whichever is lower, to VFR traffic.